ElektraInitiative/libelektra/doc/dev/error-categorization.md

 ## Categorization Mindset

-Errors along with their unique code only exist because they can be **reacted differently on programmatically**.
-Imagine a method call which returns a `Timeout` error.
+Errors along with their unique code only primarily exist because they can be **reacted differently on programmatically**.
+One could argue that an application could always react differently based on the error (eg. give yourself write or read permission) but such detailed granularity is rarely needed and would come with a lot of maintenance effort.
+In the previous versions of Elektra we were facing many duplicated  errors because too many existed and developers simply cannot know each and every code.

+To get an idea of programmatic reactions take a method call which returns a `Timeout` error.
 Naturally a senseful reaction would be to retry at a later point in time.
 So the reaction here would be to retry with a time based approach.
 On the other hand it does not make sense to differentiate between `No Write Permission` and `No Read Permission` as the application just knows that it simply cannot access the desired resource and tells the user to grant it.
-One could argue that an application could always react differently based on the error (eg. give yourself write or read permission) but such detailed granularity is rarely needed and would come with a lot of maintenance effort.
-In the previous versions of Elektra we were facing many duplicated errors because too many existed and developers simply cannot know each and every code.

-So if you feel the need for a new category you should first ask yourself the following question:

-> Can I react differently if I would know every error X in category Y?

-If not it will most likely fit into an existing category.
-Categories are leaf based, so you cannot put an error into a node such as `Permanent errors` (see below).
+Categories are leaf based, so you cannot put an error into a node (branch) such as `Permanent errors` (see below).
+If you feel for a new category, please forge a design decision document and make a PR to Elektra's repo.

 ## Error categorization Guideline